The Very Root and Origin of All Creation:

 The story that Christians are still living today began as the story of Israel as the children of Abraham, Israel as God’s chosen people, chosen from the world: Israel as the light to the Gentiles, the people through whom all nations would be blessed; Israel as the Passover people, the rescued-from-slavery people, the people with whom the One God had entered into a covenant, a unique bond.
 There are signs all over the Jewish writings of the last two centuries before the days of Jesus and Paul and the first two centuries afterwards, that a great many Jews from widely different backgrounds saw their Bible not primarily as a compendium of rules and dogmas, but as a single great story rooted in Genesis and Exodus, in Abraham and Moses.
 Paul’s Bible, especially as the young Saul of Tarsus and student of Gamaliel in Jerusalem, was not primarily a set of fragments or a catalogue of books of wisdom, but a narrative rooted in creation and covenant, stretching forward into the dark unknown.
 Whether people read Isaiah, Jeremiah and Ezekiel, whether they followed the line of thought through the books of Kings and Chronicles, or whether they simply read the five books of Moses, the ‘Torah’, from Genesis to Deuteronomy, the message was the same: Israel was called to be different, summoned to worship the One God, but Israel had failed fundamentally and had been exiled to Babylon as a result.
 A covenantal separation had therefore taken place.
 Prophet after prophet had said so.
 The One God had abandoned the Jerusalem Temple to its fate at the hands of foreigners.

 Wherever you look in Israel’s scriptures, the story is the same.
 Any Jew from the Babylonian exile onward who read the first three chapters of Genesis would see at a glance the essential Jewish story: humans were placed in a garden; they disobeyed instructions and were thrown out.
-And any Jew who read the last ten chapters of Deuteronomy would see it spelled out graphically: worship the One God and do what he says, and the promised garden is yours; worship other Gods and you face exile.
+And any Jew who read the last ten chapters of Deuteronomy would see it spelt out graphically: worship the One God and do what he says, and the promised garden is yours; worship other Gods and you face exile.

 A great many Jews around the time of Paul read the texts that way too; they believed that the exile was not yet over.
 Deuteronomy spoke to them of the coming of a great restoration (Deut.
 30).
 The third chapter of Paul’s letter to the Galatians outflanked the eager Torah loyalism of the Jerusalem zealots and their cousins in the diaspora.
 At the end of Deuteronomy, Moses himself leaves Israel with the warning of a curse, culminating in exile, just as it had for Adam and Eve in Genesis 3.
-Moses’s Torah was, according to Paul, given by God for a vital purpose, but that purpose was temporary, to cover the period before the fulfillment of the promise to Abraham.
+Moses’s Torah was, according to Paul, given by God for a vital purpose, but that purpose was temporary, to cover the period before the fulfilment of the promise to Abraham.
 Since this had already happened, the Torah had no more to say on the subject.
 All those who belong to the Messiah, Paul now claimed, are the true ‘seed’ of Abraham, guaranteed to inherit the promise of the kingdom, of new creation.
 Abraham believed God and, as Genesis records, it was counted to him for righteousness (15: 6, as quoted in Galatians 3: 6).
 God had fulfilled his promises to Abraham, but this did not drive a wedge between ‘holy Jews’ and ‘wicked Gentiles’, as far as Paul was concerned.
 Instead, God was establishing a family of faith of both Jews and Gentiles, as he had always intended.

 Abraham’s faith, trust and loyalty was his ‘covenant badge’.
 A covenant, Paul attested, to which the One God had been faithful in the events of Jesus’ crucifixion and resurrection, in which all who believed in “the one who raised from the dead Jesus our Lord” were now full members.
 Now, therefore, the loyal faith by which a Jew or Gentile reaches out to grasp the promise, believing “in the God who raises the dead,” would be the one and only badge of membership in Abraham’s family.
 Membership could not be bestowed by circumcision or by following the law, both of which post-dated the Abrahamic covenant by centuries anyway, but only by a fresh act of God’s grace, received by faith.
 The early chapters of Romans were written to highlight the grace and faithfulness of God, not to explain how sinful humans might be saved, and the Lutheran doctrine of ‘justification by faith alone’ needs to be understood in the context of the challenges facing the people of the new covenant in general and the first-century Roman church in particular.
 As Paul expounded to both Jews and Greeks across Greece and Asia Minor, the point of being part of Abraham’s family was that the call of Abraham was the divine response to the sin of Adam.
 The covenant with Abraham is God’s promise that he will deal once and for all with that sin and the death that it brings in its wake.
 That is what Paul sets out in the first four chapters of Romans, enabling a natural transition in the next four chapters to his teaching about the challenges facing the church at the time of writing to it, with chapter 8 providing the response to the problem of human sin, which could not be mitigated simply by adherence to the Law.

 But if the Messiah had been crucified and raised, then the question of what being a ‘loyal Jew’ actually meant had been radically redrawn.
 It now meant following the pattern of crucifixion and resurrection, reflecting the pattern of Israel’s scriptures.
 It meant discovering the deep truth of baptism “in the Messiah”, as a member of his extended and multicultural family, and that what was true of the Messiah, crucifixion and resurrection, was true of oneself: calculate yourselves as being dead to sin, he says to those in the churches, and alive to God in the Messiah, Jesus (Rom.
 6:11).
 What was true of them, was now true of them, and they must live accordingly.
-They have already been raised to life “in him” ; they will one day be raised bodily by his spirit; therefore, their entire life must be lived in this light.
-This takes faith, in all its usual senses, and when that faith is present, it is in fact indistinguishable from loyalty to the Messiah, loyalty to the One God through him.
+They have already been raised to life “in him”; they will one day be raised bodily by his spirit; therefore, their entire life must be lived in this light.
+This takes faith, in all its usual senses, and when that faith is present, it is, in fact, indistinguishable from loyalty to the Messiah, loyalty to the One God through him.
 By the end of the second century, these Jesus-followers were doing things that really did transform the wider society.
 Paul had planted these seeds, and though he died long before most of them began to sprout, but when they did, a community came into being that that challenged the ancient world with a fresh vision and possibility.
-The vision was of a society in which each worked fo all and all worked for each.
+The vision was of a society in which each worked for all and all worked for each.
 The possibility was that of escaping the crushing entrail of the older paganism and its social, cultural and political practises and finding instead a new kind of community, a koinőnia, a “fellowship” or ‘family’.
 According to the definition of ‘radical’ we looked at the top of this article, the word ‘fundamentalist’ should be a synonym of the word ‘radical’, since those who take a radical view of the Bible surely believe in its fundamental truth, once its layers of mythology have been understood, penetrated and peeled away.
 The light of the Creator God of Genesis is the same light as Paul experiences as ‘shining from the face of Jesus’.

 As he constantly wrote in his letters, for the ‘apostle’ this was an experience in which everybody everywhere could share, from the highlands of Anatolia (Galatia) across Asia Minor to the Aegean ports (like Ephesus) and on to Greece.
 When he was describing this new experience, he always went back to the stories of Jesus, remembering how he lived and how he died.
 For Paul, it was the way Jesus died which made real what God’s love was like, a love which, in his own words, was ‘broad and long and high and deep’; it was the way God had raised him from the dead that shows us how great the power of God’s love is.
 The very word ‘cross’ sounded differently.
 To any Roman citizen, it could only sound a savage word – like our ‘gallows’ or ‘firing-squad’.
 It was the way Romans executed foreign criminals or rebels or slaves.
 But now it was the symbol of God’s ‘amazing love’ and he even wrote that he would ‘boast’ about it.
 It was also the means by which Jesus ends our hostility: